BlaineDev/431-2020/classes/class24/README.md

 1. Results of Minute Paper after Class 23 **to come**.
 2. Status report on Project B Study 2 Data Plans (due today at noon) [can be found here](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/study2-dataplan-status.md).
+3. I've updated [the R Packages list](https://thomaselove.github.io/431/r_packages.html) to include `equatiomatic`.
-3. No class next week.
+4. No class next week.
     - TA office hours will be held through Friday 2020-11-20 and then not again until Saturday 2020-11-28.
     - Dr. Love will address Piazza questions and emails on Monday 2020-11-23 and then not again until Monday 2020-11-30.